I’m confused about some the different terms used for payment. How do insurance benefits work for an Emergency Room (ER) visit?

 My insurance company is claiming AEC is “out of network”.
 Can you help?

-State and Federal law requires all patients to be reimbursed for emergency room visits by their insurance carrier, whether the emergency room is in-network or out of network.
+State and Federal law requires that emergency visits at the emergency room are covered by the insurance carrier, whether the emergency room is in-network or out-of-network.
 If your insurance company refuses payment for your emergency room visit, you can file a grievance with the Texas Department of Insurance.

 To learn more about the Texas Department of Insurance, please visit http://www.tdi.state.tx.us.